 Plus, employees can also customize their accounts — they can set it up so that their paycheck will automatically donate to charitable institutions.

-Users can also integrate Gusto with many popular accounting systems, making it a pretty flexible platform.
+Users can also integrate Gusto payroll software with many popular accounting software systems, making it a pretty flexible platform.

 For example, you can access important information pertaining to employees like their contact data W2s, time off reports, I-9s and more.